Wall St up for 2nd day on brighter consumer outlook

 Investors also eyed a meeting of European officials in hopes they will make progress in resolving the region's debt crisis.

-The day's most actively traded stock on the New York Stock Exchange was AMR Corp, even though it was halted 28 times throughout the day.
+The day's most actively traded stock on the New York Stock Exchange was AMR Corp AMR.N, even though it was halted more than a dozen times throughout the day.
 It plunged 84 percent to 26 cents a share after the company, parent of American Airlines, filed for bankruptcy protection and named a new chairman and chief executive.

-After the market's close, Standard & Poor's reduced its credit ratings on several big banks in the United States and Europe, including JPMorgan Chase & Co and Bank of America.

-S&P said the actions were the result of a sweeping overhaul of its ratings criteria.
-The affected banks could see higher funding costs, a fixed income strategist said.

 On Monday, U.S. stocks rebounded sharply from seven days of losses, with the S&P closing up nearly 3 percent.